pkp/pkp-plugin-cli/README.md

 ## Commands

-### `pkp-plugin extract-releases --input ./plugins.xml --output ./out/plugins-output.txt`
+### `pkp-plugin validate-releases --input ./plugins.xml --output ./out/plugins-output.txt`

 (internal tool) used by the CI job for plugins registry to extract the releases from `plugins.xml` and validate their MD5 hashes